Mickey Spagnola’s Keys to the Cowboys winning against the 49ers- October 8, 2023

-FRISCO, TX (SILVER STAR NATION) — Today is the day the Cowboys will have a standoff with San Fransico a rivalry that has become a fan favorite.
+FRISCO, TX (SILVER STAR NATION) — Today is the day the Cowboys will have a standoff with San Francisco, a rivalry that has become a fan favorite.

 The Cowboys and 49ers are two of the best teams in the NFL right now.
 The Cowboys are second in point differential at plus-83, and the 49ers are third at plus-67.